anish-bhanwala-qp/practice-css/README.md

 # Github Profiles (project 28)

 1. Wrapping input with form makes it easy to detect submit.
 I listened to keyup event for enter press.
 The instructor version is cleaner way.

+# Good Cheap Fast (project 32)

+1. Use `checkbox` with `visibility: hidden` and sibling selector to toggle the button.
+I used javascript to achieve the same.
+This was cleaner, easy and less code.